 Do your broiler pen setup for the production

-Also, the poultry house needs to be from east to west position to ensure wind control and allow for proper ventilation.
+- Also, the poultry house needs to be from an east-to-west position to ensure wind control and allow for proper ventilation.
 Furthermore, reliable water supply and electricity have to be made available in this pen.

-Make sure there’s enough spacing for the broilers and determine the number of chickens you intend putting in a room to avoid the problem of suffocation.
+- Make sure there’s enough spacing for the broilers and determine the number of chickens you intend to put in a room to avoid the problem of suffocation.

-Furthermore, a concrete floor is mainly recommended as it’s not difficult to clean and also helps keep parasites like mites under control.
-Such parasites hide in the soil and cause sore on your chicken’s legs.
+- Furthermore, a concrete floor is mainly recommended as it’s not difficult to clean and also helps keep parasites like mites under control.
+Such parasites hide in the soil and cause soreness on your chicken’s legs.

 Equipment for feeding and watering your broilers

-Putting the water trough or feeder on the floor could make your chickens defecate on it, thereby causing the feed or water to be contaminated, and that’ll be unhealthy to the broilers.
+Putting the water trough or feeder on the floor could make your chickens defecate on it, thereby causing the feed or water to be contaminated, and that’ll be unhealthy for the broilers.